Homepage > Blank IRS 8879 Template

 Dos and Don'ts

-When filling out the IRS 8879 form, it is important to adhere to certain guidelines to ensure accuracy and compliance.
-Below is a list of nine things you should and shouldn't do.
+When filling out the IRS 8879 form, it's important to follow some basic guidelines to ensure everything goes smoothly.
+Here’s a helpful list of things to do and avoid.

-• Don't forget to communicate with your tax preparer about any discrepancies.
+• Don't forget to file your tax return after submitting the form.

 Misconceptions